COMBINE-lab/shoal/README.md

 of reads.
 shoal can increase quantification accuracy, inter- sample consistency, and reduce false positives in downstream differential analysis when applied to multi-condition RNA-seq experiments.
-Moreover, shoal, runs downstream of Salmon(switchable to other quantification tools too) and requires less than a minute per-sample to re-estimate transcript abundances while accounting for the learned empirical prior.
+Moreover, shoal, runs downstream of Salmon and requires less than a minute per-sample to re-estimate transcript abundances while accounting for the learned empirical prior.

 ### Using shoal